Think Outside the Toy Box: Storage Solutions for Organizing Kid Clutter

 - Don’t forget that valuable space under the bed.
 Flat boxes are perfect for storing out-of-season gear and toys, while keeping them dust-free.

-- If your child's clothing ends up on the floor, place a "cool" hamper in your child's room and encourage him or her to use it.
-(Our folding double sided hamper looks great and makes pick-up fun.)
+- If your child’s clothing ends up on the floor, place a "cool" hamper in your child’s room and encourage him or her to use it.
+(Our My Closet Sorting Clothes Hamper looks great and makes pick-up fun.)

 - How about the bathroom?
 It’s easy to organize tub toys with mildew-resistant toy nets and tub trays.